hashicorp/design-system/website/docs/components/rich-tooltip/partials/guidelines/guidelines.md

 ## Placement

 A Rich Tooltip can be placed in various positions relative to the UI element it is associated with.
-Choose the placement based on the context and available space around the trigger.
+Choose the placement based on the context and available space around the toggle.

 The most common options are: `top`, `bottom`, `left`, `right`.